prometheus/proposals/proposals/0074-new-labels-values-api.md

 To be more standards compliant, the extension could be requested in via the `Accept` header. ie `Accept: application/x-ndjson; charset=utf-8; extensions=mimir`.
 This would also be reflected in the returned `Content-Type`.

 If required for client side applications, a simple endpoint which returns the supported extensions and their data model could be exposed.
+Noting that the existing Prometheus `/api/v1/features` could also be used.

 *GET /api/v1/search/extensions*